opeoluwa7/task-manager-api-backend/README.md

   - **Express.js:** Express is a minimal and flexible Node.js web framework that simplifies building APIs and web applications by handling routing, middleware, and HTTP requests.
 - **Database:**
   - **PostgresSQL(hosted on Railway):** Postgres is a powerful, open-source relational database system known for its reliability, scalability and advanced SQL compliance.
+  - **Redis:** Redis is an in-memory data store known for its speed, used for caching, session management, real-time analytics, and more.
 - **Authentication:**
   - **JWT(JSON Web Token):** A compact, secure way to represent authentication data, often used for user authentication and API author ization.
   - **bcrypt:** A hashing library used to securely hash and compare passwords to enhance authentication & security.